 American Express Blue Business Cash™ Card

 Earning 2% cash back every time you swipe and 0% introductory APR for 12 months

 - Earn 2% cash back on all eligible purchases on up to $50,000 per calendar year, then 1%.
 Cash back earned is automatically credited to your statement.

 - From workflow to inventory to floor plans, your business is constantly changing.
 That’s why you’ve got the power to spend beyond your credit limit with Expanded Buying Power.

 - Just remember, the amount you can spend above your credit limit is not unlimited.
-It adjusts with your use of the Card, your payment history, credit record, financial resources known to us and other factors.
+It adjusts with your use of the Card, your payment history, credit record, financial resources known to American Express and other factors.

 - 0.0% intro APR on purchases for 12 months from the date of account opening, then a variable rate, 13.24% - 19.24%, based on your creditworthiness and other factors as determined at the time of account opening.